seandrucker/authz/README.md

 ### Admin Role
 The admin role will infer all other roles.

-For example, because bob is an admin, bob will also be a policy_writer and policy_reader:
+For example, because bob is an admin, bob will also be a policy_writer and policy_reader, and the following openFGA triple queries (test in bottom right of playground) return true:
 ```
 is user:bob a policy_writer of application:one
 is user:bob a policy_reader of application:one